atrocore/atropim-docs/en/faq/administration.md

 ## Can I update AtroPIM modules from the admin area?

-Yes, thanks to the Module Manager it is possible to install, update, activate or deactivate and uninstall both the individual and the official AtroPIM modules directly from the admin area.
+Yes, thanks to the Module Manager it is possible to install, update and uninstall both the individual and the official AtroPIM modules directly from the admin area.

-However, we recommend that updates only be carried out by your AtroPIM developers.